Getting Started with ABM for B2B Technical Industries

 Outbound vs. Outbound + ABM

 Outbound marketing without ABM looks like the dreaded smile-and-dial approach.
 While once effective, prospects are much less likely to pick up the phone for unknown numbers these days, and engineers are even less likely to engage this way.
 With ABM principles in place, a phone call would only occur after the prospect knows your company and demonstrates some engagement.
 You could leave a voicemail, and they just might call you back.
-At the least, the voicemail reiterates your company name and serves as a reminder to revisit your company’s website.
+Even if they don’t, the voicemail reiterates your company name and serves as a reminder to revisit your company’s website.
 In the same vein, sending out standardized cold emails to a wide net won’t do you any good, and could get you blacklisted.
 Carefully crafting your list and personalizing your message is much more likely to get your prospect to visit your website, and maybe even fill out a form to set up a phone call.

 Steps to Get Started With ABM:

-Identify those most likely to buy
+Identify those most likely to buy and most likely for you to close

 This starts by thinking about your ICP and a few job titles or high-level personas within them.